kuking/go-frodokem/README.md

 # FrodoKEM in Golang
 Golang implementation of FrodoKEM: a Practical quantum-secure key encapsulation from generic lattices (https://frodokem.org).
 This implementation passes all KAT tests from the reference specification for all defined key sizes (640 / 976 / 1344) and variants (AES / SHAKE).

 ## API
-There is a demo app that uses every method in the API. i.e. methods for listing variants, for creating key pairs, encapsulating/dencapsulating kems, auxiliary methods reporting cipher-text length, key-length, variant name, etc.
+There is a demo app that uses every method in the API. i.e. methods for listing variants, for creating key pairs, encapsulating & dencapsulating kems, auxiliary methods reporting cipher-text length, key-length, variant name, etc.
 You can find it here: [demo.go](mains/demo/demo.go).
 The built binary will be placed in `bin/demo` (use `make build` to generate it).